 - Temptations of college life: Drugs, alcohol, sexual promiscuity.
 Pray that God uses students’ curiosity to draw them to Himself and away from life-damaging sin.
-Pray that the God’s word will guide their lives.
+Pray that God’s word will guide their lives.
 (Luke 11, 1 Corinthians 10:13, Psalm 119:9-16)

-- Spiritual attack: Pray against disinterest in being around Christians or attending Bible discussion.
+- Spiritual attack: Pray against disinterest in being around Christians or attending Bible discussions.
 Pray against their feeling ill at ease, that they don’t really belong here, that they don’t deserve kindness from the people around them.
 (Ephesians 6)

-- Misconceptions about what it means to be a Christian: Many internationals view religion as an intrinsic part of one’s ethnic identity, so they may think that being a Christian means that you have to be “western” or “American” or that you must act in a certain way.
-Pray that internationals will be attracted to God, not to western culture.
+- Misconceptions about what it means to be a Christian: Many internationals view religion as an intrinsic part of one’s ethnic identity, so they may think that being a Christian means that you have to be “Western” or “American” or that you must act in a certain way.
+Pray that internationals will be attracted to God, not to Western culture.
 (Matthew 28:18-20, John 12:20-23, John 12:32, Revelation 7:9-10, and Isaiah 60:1-3)

 - Dealing with different beliefs: Some internationals might be startled when Christians introduce God into everyday conversation.
 Pray that they will grow in their knowledge of God (see Paul’s prayers for the churches: Ephesians 1:15-23, Ephesians 3:14-21, Philippians 1:9-11) and pray that your international friends will have a teachable spirit and listening ears (Matthew 13:14-16, Mark 4:1-20, Job 5:17-18, Proverbs 3:11-13, Hebrews 12:9-11, Psalm 51:16-17).

 Boa (1993, p.
 7) urges us to pray, pointing out that “The quality of our vertical relationship with God has a direct bearing on the quality of our horizontal relationships with others.
-As we grow in His grace, we will have an enhanced capacity, through the power of the indwelling Holy Spirit, to respond to others with the Christlike qualities of humility, gentleness, patience, and forbearance (Ephes.
+As we grow in Him, we will have an enhanced capacity, through the power of the indwelling Holy Spirit, to respond to others with the Christlike qualities of humility, gentleness, patience, and forbearance (Ephes.
 4:2).”

 Resources on praying scripture